specdb/specdb/docs/usage.rst

 This method matches a set of input coordinates (a SkyCoord object) to the source catalog within an optional tolerance (default=0.5").
-It returns an ndarray of IDs with shape matching the input list.
+It returns an ndarray of IDs with shape and order matching the input list.
 Coordinates without a match within the tolerance have -1 values .
 Here is an example::